co-mask/co-mask.github.io/index.md

 Create your own mask with kiss and smile, post on social media with the hashtag **#Co-MASK**

-View the [sewing instructions](https://docs.google.com/presentation/d/1T_rO2Q8HKdWN_8hhGp65-JKylpn2vpFx0kGD602U618/edit?usp=sharing) in English (translations to other languages in progress, stay tuned for updates).
+View the detailed [sewing instructions](https://docs.google.com/presentation/d/1T_rO2Q8HKdWN_8hhGp65-JKylpn2vpFx0kGD602U618/edit?usp=sharing) in English (translations to other languages in progress, stay tuned for updates).

 ![](media/image1.jpg)